-Late ‘80s heavy music was rapidly dying from the self-inflected wounds of pop success and melodramatic sheen.
+Late ‘80s heavy music was rapidly dying from the self-inflicted wounds of pop success and melodramatic sheen.
 Meanwhile, subcutaneous cabals of alternative bands were wreaking havoc on milquetoast types from down below.
 Then came grunge, uniting the tribes and conjuring musical monstrosities that any fan of heavy music could bow down to.
 A dose of the devil made rock music dangerous again, and nothing could be more angelic than that.
 With the recent passing of Chris Cornell, one of the most immediately recognizable demonic-crooners in all heavy music, this list of the ten best Soundgarden songs is in memoriam.

-Listed in order of release
+Favorite Songs listed in order of release

 Beyond the Wheel

 Certainly, grunge was an exploratory, expansive beast, but there’s something to be said for the primordial power of sticking to your influences like tar, as on this Sabbath-primed metal behemoth.
 Other bands could serpentine all they wanted, but Soundgarden understood that thousand mile races were not the only heavy places in the metal world.
 Rather than raising a ruckus, the riffs of “Beyond the Wheel” cut out cavernous spaces to store their collections of souls and to display their skeletons.
-The music is as bruising as a brontosaurus, like it just crawled up from the depths of hell and is still writhing from the pain of birth.
+The music is as bruising as an elephant driving an asphalt paver, like it just crawled up from the depths of hell and is still writhing from the pain of birth.
 It’s also an early, stellar canvas for Cornell’s inimitable, multivalent voice, rising from reptilian lounge-lizard croon to a bilious screech only to careen into a soul-dead, malarial wallow in a matter of seconds.

-“Hunted Down” is early Soundgarden, still untested and unsure, but these were hardly vagrant slackers preying on the primitive power of old timey rock ‘n’ roll without adding anything of their own to the poison vial.
+“Hunted Down” is early Soundgarden, still untested and unsure, but these were hardly vagrant slackers preying on the primitive power of old-timey rock ‘n’ roll without adding anything of their own to the poison vial.
 They kindle long-dormant sounds into a fire-storm, tightly coiled but barbarically unhinged.
 The result finds grunge at its most predatory, not even daring to wrangle itself into domesticity or submission.
 “Hunted Down” threads panting sexual desire and pangs of anxiety until you really can’t tell the difference, evoking Soundgarden at their most malevolent, reaping a dark harvest of classic rock from Sabbath to Stooges to Zeppelin.
 You can practically hear the band’s baby teeth hitting the floor and the chittering fangs growing in their place

 Guitarist Kim Thayil’s riffs – metal core aside – were always lacquered in a coating of shimmering post-punk dissonance.
 Like primal magma, their sound was at once thick and concrete but diaphanous and capable of sliding between uncoiling, hypnotic prettiness and a maelstrom-stoking holocaust of pure noise.
 Likewise, Cornell’s wails were a veritable sensorium of maximalism, but there was something more diffuse about his voice, like it could fracture at any moment under the weight of its own emotions, and underneath the stomp of the musical plateaus erected around it.
 Rising higher and higher – or lower and lower, in the case of their most demonic tunes – was the only way to overcome the gale forces around them, and, like all of the band’s best numbers, “Loud Love” goes both ways.